The state of Kentucky advises residents and visitors to purchase local or certified heat-treated firewood to avoid

-If you are in Kentucky and planning to visit another state, please do not bring firewood from Kentucky with you.
-Many states prohibit bringing in out of state firewood.
-Whether you are using firewood for home-heating, or to meet your camping and outdoor needs, moving firewood from one place to another can also unknowingly move pests that could damage Kentucky’s trees.
+If you are in Kentucky and planning to visit another state, please do not take firewood with you.
+Many states prohibit the entry of out-of-state firewood.
+Whether you are using firewood for home-heating, or outdoor recreation, moving firewood from one place to another can spread pests that damage Kentucky’s trees.

-Some examples of the forest pests that have destroyed forest trees in Kentucky and its surrounding states are the emerald ash borer, gypsy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.
+Some examples of the forest pests that have destroyed trees in Kentucky and surrounding states are the emerald ash borer, gypsy moth, hemlock woolly adelgid, laurel wilt disease, and Asian longhorned beetle.